NixOS/nix.dev/source/tutorials/module-system/module-system.md

 Here, you again used `escapeShellArg` and string interpolation to generate a Nix string, this time producing a pipe-separated list of geocoded location attributes.

-The `generate.requestParams` value was also set to the resulting list of strings, which gets appended to the `generate.requestParams` list defined in `default.nix`, thanks to the default behavior of the `list`-type module.
+The `generate.requestParams` value was also set to the resulting list of strings, which gets appended to the `generate.requestParams` list defined in `default.nix`, thanks to the default merging behavior of the `list`-type module.

 ## Multiple Markers